fjantunen/sev1/index.md

 * **Error Budgets:** Use SLOs and error budgets to justify reliability work.
 Exceeding your error budget means reliability work takes precedence. 💰
 * **Cost of Downtime:** Quantify the business cost of incidents to justify investment in prevention. 💸
-* **"Shaving Yaks":** Watch out for action items that spiral into unrelated, large projects.
+* **'Shaving Yaks':** Watch out for action items that spiral into unrelated, large projects.
 Keep them focused. ✂️
-* **"Reliability Tax":** Dedicate a percentage of engineering time (e.g., 20%) to reliability work.
+* **'Reliability Tax':** Dedicate a percentage of engineering time (e.g., 20%) to reliability work.

 #### The Feedback Loop: How Incidents Inform Product & Engineering